Image: Civic Champions winner Penh Moy. Photo credit WaterSHED.

 These are not easy times for local leaders, but effective local leadership can catalyse development.
 In Cambodia, local leaders committed to becoming ‘Civic Champions’ are playing a vital role in improving local sanitation uptake.
 During a unique, year-long leadership development program, they are supported by their superiors in the national and subnational government to develop skills to facilitate local pathways to progress.
 Exactly how they do that, though, is up to them.
 In new research, WaterSHED is closely following their individual leadership journeys – in effect, 144 natural experiments in how local leadership works.

-This realization led to the 2015 piloting of the Civic Champions leadership programme.
+This realisation led to the 2015 piloting of the Civic Champions leadership programme.
 The pilot resulted in an extraordinary 400% increase in toilet sales.
 Since then, it has been scaled up through several design iterations.
 In each iteration, the team leading Civic directly engages subnational government staff: as facilitators, advisors, and advocates – facilitating institutional buy-in at multiple levels.

 Research comparing the results of sanitation update in Civic and non-Civic areas has strongly suggested that Civic works.
 But why?
 In 2020-21, WaterSHED will dig deeper into this question.
 This new research, in partnership with DLP, is timely in the context of WaterSHED handing over the Civic Champions program to the Cambodian Royal Government for future replication, scale, and application of the leadership development methodology to other sectors